return to Home page

 In January 1964 the then Dorking & Horley Rural District Council together with Surrey County Council paid for emergency work.
 This included the fitting of a temporary roof & metal straps to the trestle.
 Between 1965 & 1971 further work was done with additional help from The Society for the Protection of Ancient Buildings.
 This work consisted of a new roof; rear framing; rear steps and also work on the roundhouse, including new doors and a concrete floor.

 The adjacent property was demolished in the early 1980’s by which time the mill was becoming derelict once more.
 In 1984 a group was formed from representatives of both the Surrey, and Sussex Industrial Archaeology Societies, and The Charlwood Society.
-In 1986 this lead to the formation of the Lowfield Heath Windmill Trust whose stated aim was to restore the mill to working order.
+In 1986 this lead to the formation of the Lowfield Heath Windmill Trust, the stated aim of which was to restore the mill to working order.

 This started with the removal of the roof after which the remaining sections were removed in turn until only the trestle remained.